YLchen22/YLchen22.github.io/_pages/pages-about.md

 Profession
 ------
 I believe the prospect of discovering information that can be interpreted and exploited by humans from data.
-I am keeping on learning the **data-driven methods or statistical tools**, and would like to explore their applications in **IT industry or Fintech.**
+I am keen to explore the **data-driven methods or statistical tools** and their applications in IT industry or Fintech.

 Education
 ------